themouette/licpro-php-tp/src/5-content-negotiation.markdown

 First, grab a piece of paper and write an example of the `GET /locations/1` response in JSON and HTML, and call for validation.

+This validation can be done by email, so **email us** if you want.
+If you don't email us, we consider you perfectly understand what you are doing.
+So, do whatever you want, but **we won't be responsible if you don't do your job**.

 ### Conception

 #### Guessing The Best Format To Return